 - Trainer: Antonio Sano

-Greatest Honour has won both the Fountain of Youth and Holy Bull since the end of January, and has finished in-the-money in all six of his career starts.
-He’s an off-the-pace closer who faces stronger runners in this race and more colts with speed that can carry the distance.
-Greatest Honour has posted three straight triple-digit Equibase Speeed Figures (ESF) including a best of 106 in his maiden win over this track in December.
+Greatest Honour has won both the Fountain of Youth and Holy Bull since the end of January and has finished in the money in all six of his career starts.
+He’s an off-the-pace closer who faces stronger runners in this race and more colts with speed who can carry the distance.
+Greatest Honour has posted three straight triple-digit Equibase Speed Figures (ESF), including a best of 106 in his maiden win over this track in December.
 He’s trained by Shug McGaughey III, who won the 2013 Florida Derby with Orb.
-Back back in November racing 1 1/8 miles at Aqueduct, Greatest Honour finished second behind Todd Pletcher-trained Known Agenda.
+Back in November racing 1 1/8 miles at Aqueduct, Greatest Honour finished second behind Todd Pletcher-trained Known Agenda.

-Known Agenda was a non-factor in his next two minor Derby preps – the Remsen and Sam F. Davis in early February where he was the favorite in a field of 12 and finished fifth.
-But he improved sharply wearing blinkers having won his Gulfstream debut a month ago by 11-lengths and posted a 106 ESF in that 1 1/8 mile Allowance race.
+Known Agenda was a nonfactor in his next two minor Derby preps, the Remsen and Sam F. Davis in early February, where he was the favorite in a field of 12 and finished fifth.
+But he improved sharply wearing blinkers, having won his Gulfstream debut a month ago by 11 lengths, and posted a 106 ESF in that 1 1/8 mile Allowance race.
 Known Agenda is sired by the Great Curlin, who was an 11-time winner and Breeders’ Cup Classic and Preakness champion.
-Curlin has had 7-of-15 male 3-year-old stakes winners at distances from 1 1/8 to 1 ¼ miles.
-Pletcher has won four of the last seven editions of the Florida Derby and five times overall.
+Curlin has had seven of 15 male 3-year-old stakes winners at distances from 1 1/8 to 1 1/4 miles.
+Pletcher has won four of the last seven editions of the Florida Derby and has won it five times overall.

-Spielberg was a $1 million purchase and is shipped West by trainer Bob Baffert.
-This will be his seventh graded stakes race already, and he’s finished in-the-money in four of those with one victory.
+Spielberg was a $1 million purchase and is being shipped west by trainer Bob Baffert.
+This will be his seventh graded stakes race already, and he’s finished in the money in four of those, with one victory.
 His well-beaten runner-up finish a month ago in the Southwest Stakes was to top Kentucky Derby contender Essential Quality.

-Collaborate is quickly improving colt who is the fastest out of the gate for this group.
-He won his last race by 12 lengths, breaking his maiden in his second try and has come back with a pair of blistering workouts over the track for EPO trainer Saffie Joseph, Jr. Collaborate is a son of Into Mischief, who sired last year’s Kentucky Derby winner Authentic.
+Collaborate is a quickly improving colt who is the fastest out of the gate for this group.
+He won his last race by 12 lengths, breaking his maiden in his second try, and has come back with a pair of blistering workouts over the track for EPO trainer Saffie Joseph Jr. Collaborate is a son of Into Mischief, who sired last year’s Kentucky Derby winner Authentic.

 The Florida Derby is preceded in Race 12 by the $200,000 Gulfstream Oaks, which is a major prep race for the Kentucky Oaks awarding qualifying points (100-40-20-10).
-The Grade II race drew seven 3-year-old fillies with Crazy Beautiful (5/2), Con Lima (3/1) and Millefeuille (7/2) the leading win contenders.
-All three need more points to move up the Kentucky Oaks leadboard and qualify for the major race for 3-year-old fillies a day before the 2021 Kentucky Derby.
+The Grade II race drew seven 3-year-old fillies, with Crazy Beautiful (5-2), Con Lima (3-1) and Millefeuille (7-2) the leading win contenders.
+All three need more points to move up the Kentucky Oaks leaderboard and qualify for the major race for 3-year-old fillies a day before the 2021 Kentucky Derby.